Bigjaked/py-kv-store/README.rst

 Simple interface to a few key value stores
 ------------------------------------------
-This is mainly just me playing around with git, reST, python packages, databases and cython.
+This is mainly just me playing around with git, reST, python packages, and cython; but it is also a fully functioning key value store with both memory and disk implementations using sqlite and some other key value stores.

+All storage back ends have dict-like interfaces as well as a default LRU cache based off of OrderedDict.

 Installation